bthate/genocide/README.rst

 genocide, for using the law to administer poison (and not his "can't do damage" medicine)

-Not to be precluded from reconsideration, the court will pronounce it's "inside the jurisdiction" and arrest the king to stop his genocide.
+Not a basis to proceed means the king is doing his genocide.